gmetrixr/docs/gmetri-docs/docs/06_faqs/04_deployment_infrastructure/02_privateclouddeployment.md

 ## Does GMetri support on-premise deployments/Are there additional costs for the same?

 There are cases where security policies demand an on-premise deployment of cloud services (firewalled zone).

-For such cases GMetri supports on-premise deployments.
+For such cases, at an additional cost, GMetri supports on-premise deployments.

-**Additional Costs**
+### Additional Costs

 * There will be a one-time cost that can be determined if you email or [contact us](https://www.gmetri.com/help/pages/contact-us) with the following details:
    * The hardware configuration of the servers on which this service is to be deployed